 A Fearless History

+In 1889, Barnard became the first college in New York City to offer degrees to women.
 Since then, generations of bold Barnard women have challenged themselves and one another to redefine — and keep redefining — what it means to be a woman, a scholar, an activist, and a leader.

 Opening Doors, Pushing Them Wider

 We’re focused on increasing access to a Barnard education for students of color, first-generation students, and low-income students.

 With a focus on the mind-body connection, Barnard is expanding the definition of student well-being to include mental, physical, and even financial wellness.

 As a member of the American Political Science Association’s Minority Fellows Program, scholar-activist Amber Mackey uses the skills she learned at Barnard to improve public policy and everyday lives.
 She’s pursuing a Ph.D. with support from the Mellon Mays Undergraduate Fellowship.